lisphm/A-Chassis/README.md

 [![GitHub Stable](https://badgen.net/badge/GitHub%20Stable/1.6.3.4/blue?icon=github)](https://github.com/lisphm/A-Chassis/releases/tag/v1.6.3.4-stable)
 [![GitHub Beta](https://badgen.net/badge/GitHub%20Beta/1.7%20Beta%201/purple?icon=github)](https://github.com/lisphm/A-Chassis/releases/tag/v1.7-beta.1)

-A-Chassis is a free, open-source chassis kit on Roblox.
+`A-Chassis` is a free, open-source chassis kit on Roblox.
 It is set to provide a beginner-friendly, yet scalable starting point for those who want to experiment with automobiles.
 &nbsp;

 - 🔌Easy-to-use plugin system
 - 💪Extensive user support
-- 🌍Used by hundreds of games
+- 🌍Used by hundreds of experiences
 &nbsp;

 If you would like to contribute to the chassis, or if you need help with the chassis, you can check out [our Discord server](https://discord.gg/P2WXGe3U7E).